BluePurplePro/Dell-Latitude-E5430-with-i5-3320M-Hackintosh-MacOS-Catalina/Downgrade_Dell_Latitude_E5430_BIOS.md

 ![10  Press F11 to Proceed](https://github.com/user-attachments/assets/43376135-455f-4a3a-a866-89f4736404e7)

 - The system will reboot automatically after flashing.
+Now go to the BIOS and [change some settings](https://github.com/BluePurplePro/Dell-Latitude-E5430-Hackintosh#bios-settings-from-a07-to-a21-bios) for MacOS to boot.